shubham88fru/learning-kafka/README.md

 - When there are multiple consumers reading from a topic, each consumer can read parallely from different partition.

-- Note that only one consumer can read from a partition at a time, however, one consumer can read from multiple partitions.
+- Note that only one consumer (from a consumer group) can read from a partition at a time, however, one consumer can read from multiple partitions.
+When a new consumer joins a consumer group, Kafka rebalances the distribution of partitions amongst the available consumers.

 - Some commands: